rmsk2/Hello_Foenix256_Jr/README.md

 but it should be easy to replicate these steps on other Linux distros.
 I have not attempted to use these tools on Windows.

-In [this document](/emulator.md) you find info about how to set up an F256 Jr. emulator.
-Alternatively you can use the official emulator available [here](https://github.com/Trinity-11/FoenixIDE) which now boots into a BASIC prompt.
+I recommend to use the official emulator available [here](https://github.com/Trinity-11/FoenixIDE).
+[This document](/emulator.md) that descibes working with an alternative emulator is outdated.

 **Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023 having FPGA version RC08) and the F256 K (as bought in October 2023).
 This repo uses the F256 K addresses as a default.
 You have to